section-engineering-education/engineering-education/articles/ensuring-acid-compliance-in-database-transactions/index.md

 Your relative can withdraw $50 only after your transaction is completed and updated in the database in the example above.

-Assuming that the system fails before your transaction is logged in the database, your relative cannot withdraw any money, and the account will return to its initial consistent state.
+Assuming that the system fails before it logs your transaction in the database, your relative cannot withdraw any money, and the account will return to its initial consistent state.

 ### How ACID works in practice
 There are various techniques used to enforce ACID compliance, as we will discuss below.